Intermodalics/pickit-docs/docs/examples/build-a-showcase-demo-with-flex.rst

 Next step is the robot camera calibration.
 This process teaches Pickit where the robot base is located w.r.t. to the camera.
-This information is used to transform the object pick-frames into robot coordinates.
+This information is used to transform the object pick points into robot coordinates.
 A detailed description in robot-camera calibration can be found in the article :ref:`robot-camera-calibration`.

 Your first pick (Program the robot)